CONP-PCNO/Ethics_and_Data_Governance/CONP Consent Toolkit.md

 </tr>
 <tr class="even">
 <td><strong>Re-identification</strong></td>
-<td>Very low or low risk that the participant could be re-identified in the future</td>
+<td>Low risk that the participant could be re-identified in the future</td>
 </tr>
 </tbody>
 </table>